seamapi/docs/docs/device-guides/get-started-with-2n-intercoms.md

 ---
 description: Learn how to connect and control your 2N intercom with the Seam API.
+Connect devices such as 2N Verso, 2N Solo, or 2N IP Style, and use Seam to unlock the door, add/remove residents, retrieve events, and more.
 ---

 # Get Started with 2N Intercoms